Donald Trump Says Jared Kushner ‘Could Be A Liberal’ For His Work On Criminal Justice Reform

 Kushner claims that he hosted many bipartisan groups at their home for off-the-record dinners and typically focused each one on a specific legislative priority.

-Kushner and his wife Ivanka, who is also a White House senior adviser, was reportedly pressured by others in the administration about replacing vice president Mike Pence with South Carolina governor Nikki Haley.
+Kushner and his wife, Ivanka Trump, who is also a White House senior adviser, was reportedly pressured by others in the administration about replacing Vice President Mike Pence with South Carolina Governor Nikki Haley.
+The revelation was made by Axios reporter Jonathan Swan, per Raw Story, who claims that the suggestions were made by White House officials that believed it would be a smart political move for Haley to be moved into the vice president position.

-“Certainly, there have been a number of people telling people in the White House, including the president’s son-in-law Jared Kushner and daughter Ivanka Trump, that Nikki Haley would be a politically smart choice to replace Pence.
-So this is partly why a lot of these rumors have been circulating,” said Axios reporter Jonathan Swan, per Raw Story.

 Although Haley denied having any role in the rumors of Pence’s purported replacement, Pence’s team allegedly isn’t convinced and believes she was the one who brought up the issue behind the scenes.